privacyguides/privacyguides.org/docs/passwords.en.md

 !!! warning

-    KeePassXC stores its export data as [comma-separated values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values).
+    KeePassXC stores its export data as [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files.
 This may mean data loss if you import this file into another password manager.
 We advise you check each record manually.

 ### KeePassDX